The Thomas Bayes Centre, which will house the ATI activity

 Groundbreaking technologies aren’t developed in isolation.
-Some of the greatest advances in the technological world are the result of companies working together, or partnerships between companies and universities.
+Some of the greatest advances in the tech world are the result of companies working together, or partnerships between companies and universities.

 Thanks to our academic excellence in software and data science, as well as our innovative, fast-growing tech companies, Scotland offers plenty of opportunities for collaboration.